Stoner's wife, Edith, in "Stoner" by John Williams, goes through a phase of embodying this trope perfectly.

 William Sleator's Others See Us has Annelise, who is well loved by everyone, including her cousin Jared, until he gains telepathy and realizes she's a Stepford Smiler of the worst sort.
 At one point he visits her mental landscape, it's an infinite sun-parched desert with her face as the huge sun, and the only other feature is a gigantic mirror, reflecting her face.

-C. S. Lewis' short story "The Shoddy Lands" also has its protagonist experience a telepathic vision of a Stepford Smiler's mental landscape.
+C. S. Lewis' short story "The Shoddy Lands" (PDF link here) also has its protagonist experience a telepathic vision of a Stepford Smiler's mental landscape.

 Petunia Dursley is a fine example of the sort who initially seems to be her mask.
 Deathly Hallows suggests that her mask developed as the means to deal with her jealousy over her younger, "perfect" sister Lily getting magic and not herself.

 Dolores Umbridge.
-Part of the reason this character is so effective is that she wraps her sadism and violence in an unnerving Stepford mask.
+Part of the reason this character is so effective is that she wraps her sadism and violence in an unnerving Stepford mask straight from her introduction in Order of the Phoenix.

 The Goddess Media from American Gods by Neil Gaiman was like this in her true form.
 As the humanoid manifestation of The Media, when she wasn't possessing characters on television she was described as looking like the sickeningly sweet hostess one of those morning shows filmed in a fake living room.